 In stage one of DLS, the loss of flexibility causes you to lose your ability to focus on close objects.
 The ability to focus on close objects is called accommodation.
 A one year old can literally focus clearly on an object immediately in front of his/her eye.
 By two years of age, an infant can no longer focus that close and would have to move an object a bit further out before it would be in focus again.

-To explain lens dysfunction it is helpful to first describe a fully functioning lens.
+To explain lens dysfunction, it is helpful to first describe a fully functioning lens.
 A healthy lens is rounded.
 This makes it magnify objects so they look larger.
-It works like the magnifying glass you may have played with as a youngster, or a strong pair of reading glasses.
+It works like the magnifying glass you may have played with as a youngster or a strong pair of reading glasses.

 When the ciliary body muscle flexes, it relieves the tension on the zonules.
 This allows the lens to spring back to its natural rounded shape, making it like a magnifying glass so you can see objects up close.

-Dysfunctional Lens Syndrome Stage 2
+Dysfunctional Lens Replacement

 The good news about DLS is that there is a cure: dysfunctional lens replacement.
 This involves removing the dysfunctioning lens and replacing it with a plastic intraocular lens implant.
 The new intraocular lens is clear, restoring clarity of light transmission.
 Advanced technology intraocular lens implants can be toric (astigmatism correcting) or they can be a multifocal or accommodating implants to restore some focusing ability.
 Many patients with multifocal or accommodating implants do not need glasses for near or far vision after the surgery.
 While these implants are not perfect, they are spectacular.
-The ability to correct many of the ravages of DLS dysfunctional lens replacement is one of the marvels of modern medicine.
+The ability to correct many of the ravages of DLS makes dysfunctional lens replacement one of the marvels of modern medicine.